Back To Top

 Initial Style Doc

 Freeman was chosen as a heading font due to its readability and resemblance to the strong and somewhat condensed fonts often used in literature and Poetry.
 Garamond was chosen as a tribute to its common usage as the font of choice in countless books.
 Books tend to use fonts with serifs for their body, so it felt right thematically for the app.
 Book pages tend to be a light brown/ cream color instead of pure white, which influenced the light brown background color selected.
 The dark brown would then serve as a nice compliment to that, with the bonus of many classical books using dark brown for their covers.
-The dark blue color was chosen to add a subtle pop to the text due to its contrast with the warm tones.
+The dark blue color was chosen to add a subtle pop to the in page details due to its contrast with the warm tones.

 Layout Wireframes